 These threats are not only pervasive and persistent, but constantly evolving.
 Retrofitting a building to protect from earthquakes might only need to be done once, but if you don’t keep your malware protection and DR recovery infrastructure updated, you’ll be at risk within days.

 This need not be an alien invasion, it could be a simple as a distracted driver taking a shortcut through your lobby (or your server room).

-Further reading Real-Life Disaster Recovery Scenario from an MSP
+Further reading Real-Life Disaster Recovery Scenario